Who Was Robert Kardashian?

-Born on February 22, 1944, Robert Kardashian is best remembered as a defense lawyer for O.J.
-Simpson during Simpson’s 1995 trial.
-He was the son of Armenian-American parents who had a successful meat-packing company.
+Born on February 22, 1944, Robert Kardashian was the son of Armenian-American parents who had a successful meat-packing company.
 Kardashian grew up in Los Angeles where he attended Dorsey High School.
 He then earned a degree in business administration from the University of Southern California in 1966.
-Kardashian went on to earn a law degree from University of San Diego.
+Kardashian went on to earn a law degree from the University of San Diego.

 For nearly a decade, Kardashian worked as a lawyer.
 He soon switched his focus to business.
 Kardashian, along with his brother and another investor, started up Radio & Records, a trade publication, in 1973.
 Around this time, he met and befriended football star O.J.
 Simpson.
 The pair started up a frozen yogurt shop and later a music video company together.
 Their families were also close.
 Kardashian married his first wife Kris in 1978, and the couple soon welcomed daughter Kourtney in 1979 and daughter Kimberly in 1980.
-The Kardashians spent time with O.J. and his then girlfriend Nicole Brown (the pair later married in 1985).
-Soon the Kardashian family grew to include daughter Khloe and son Robert Jr. The Simpsons also had two children together, daughter Sydney and son Justin.
+The Kardashians spent time with Simpson and his then-girlfriend Nicole Brown (the pair later married in 1985).
+Soon the Kardashian family grew to include daughter Khloe and son Robert Jr.

 Lawyer for O.J.
 Simpson